mjordan/islandora_workbench_docs/docs/installation_with_venv.md

 ### Step 4: Install Workbench's required Python modules inside a virtual environment

-IMPORTANT/ STOP: You need to make sure the environment is activated at this point, see activation instructions above:
+IMPORTANT/STOP: You need to make sure the environment is activated at this point, see activation instructions above:

 After activation example:
 `(venv) jdoe-laptop::islandora_workbench_fork jdoe$`